rolloff/wrc-east-bay/index.markdown

 # Welcome to WRC East Bay! 💗🏃‍♀️🎉

 In the Fall of 2022 a few women runners in Oakland started talking about how we could come together to create a women’s run group in the East Bay.
 Women’s Run Club/Collective East Bay is evolving out of that!
 We don’t actually have an “official” name yet so let us know if you have suggestions :) This club is still in the forming stage and will be what we build together!
-This is a living document to share some thinking about who we are and what we could be with our community.
+This is a living website to share some thinking about who we are and what we could be with our community.

 # Mission & Values
 Our mission is to foster a fun, accessible, come-as-you-are community for women and non-binary runners rooted in the East Bay.
 We want our club to uplift values of inclusion, local community engagement, & celebrating each other as athletes and people.